TheOnceAndFutureSmalltalker/advanced_lane_line_detection/writeup.md

 The code for the `CameraCalibration` class is found in lanelines.py file, lines 8-47.

 I used various test chessboard images captured with the car's camera for calibrating the camera.
 All of the cheesboard images were 9 vertices across by 6 down.
 In the `calibrate()` method you can see that I used openCV library to read each test image, convert it to gray scale, and find the coordinates of the vertices.
-I also used numpy `mgird()` method to compute the undistorted coordinates of these vertices.
+I also used numpy `mgrid()` method to compute the undistorted coordinates of these vertices.
 For each image I appended the image vertices and calculated vertices to respective collectoins.
 I then used openCV `calibrateCamera()` on these to collections to calibrate.
 This method returns the matrix and distortion coefficients necessary to undistort any image taken with the camera and they are stored as instance variables.
-I then wrote the undistort() method to use these values and the openCV `undistort()` method to undistort any input image and return the undistorted version.
+I then wrote the `undistort()` method to use these values and the openCV `undistort()` method to undistort any input image and return the undistorted version.

 Below are an example of a original chessboard image and its undistorted version.
 <br /><br />